scottjue21/PowerBI_Data_Professional_Career_Insights/README.md

 ![Interactive Dashboard](/assets/animation.gif)

 ## Background
 The project aims to offer insights into the diverse career paths, salary scales, and professional sentiments of data professionals worldwide.
-By leveraging data obtained from a comprehensive survey, the dashboard facilitates a deeper understanding of factors that influence career satisfaction and progression in the data science field.
+By leveraging data obtained from a comprehensive survey conducted by Alex Freberg, the dashboard facilitates a deeper understanding of factors that influence career satisfaction and progression in the data science field.

 ## Tools Used
 - **Microsoft Power BI**: For creating interactive dashboards and visualizations.